-A limit of a maximum of no more than 20% of total investments to be placed with any one bank/group, corporate or building society sector - to ensure diversification of investments.
+- A minimum Sovereign (Country) Rating from a minimum of two rating agencies of AA-. - A minimum Long Term Rating from a minimum of two rating agencies of A or equivalent. - A limit of a maximum of no more than 20% of total investments to be placed with any one bank/group, corporate or building society sector to ensure diversification of investments.
 (With exception of Part UK Nationalised Banks which are deemed to bear same low risk as UK Government).